Ultimate Guide to Mole Sauce: History, Recipes & Buying Tips for Authentic Flavor

 How to Make Mole at Home

-You don’t need a PhD in flavor science to make mole at home — but a little patience helps!
-Here's a simplified version using store-bought ingredients:
+You don't need a PhD in flavor science to make mole at home—but precision and patience are key!
+Here's a detailed, authentic method using store-bought ingredients:

 Mole Cooking Process